DISTANT DANCES

 FAYE DOBINSON X DISTANT DANCES A DRAWING/ DANCING COLLABORATION

-Visual artist Faye Dobinson has been part of Distant Dances since the very first event at the Hypatia Trust in 2020, both as a dancer and drawing in response to others dancing.
-Sharing here some of Faye's drawings from Distant Dances events in 2023:
+Visual artist Faye Dobinson has been part of Distant Dances since the very first event at the Hypatia Trust in 2020: sharing here some of Faye's work from Distant Dances events in 2023.

 Drawings by Faye Dobinson, responding to Distant Dances evening event, October 2023